Advice when using Teams for meetings

 - Turn on live captions - Teams will automatically transcribe what is being said by each colleague.

 - Start recording - this will create a recording of your meeting and upload it to Microsoft Stream.
+You will need to get the consent of other participants if you wish to record the meeting.

 - Dial pad - you won't need to use this option.